gamingwithevets/pyu8disas/README.md

   -n, --ignore-interrupts
-                        treat the interrupt vector area as normal code -a, --hide-addresses  hide addresses and operands in disassembly -o output, --output output
+                        treat the interrupt vector area as normal code -a, --hide-addresses  hide addresses and operands in disassembly -u, --no-unused       don't add the _UNUSED suffix for unused functions -o output, --output output
                         name of output file. if omitted the disassembly will be outputted to stdout
 ```